Q. What do our villa classifications mean?

-Your car hire package includes two name drivers per car.
+Your car hire package includes two named drivers per car.
+A third driver can be added at the car hire desk for a supplement.
 Drivers must be at least 21 years old and have held a full licence for at least a year.
 Please ensure that your choice of car can accommodate all of your luggage.
 Unfortunately, specific vehicle makes and models cannot be guaranteed.

 Q. Due to unforeseen circumstances, I need to amend/cancel my holiday, how do I go about this?

 Any amendments will be subject to availability and an amendment fee in addition to any difference in costs.
 This is in addition to any suppliers' amendment or cancellation fees.
 Further details can be obtained from our Admin Team on 01489 866933 or via email at firstname.lastname@example.org.
 Amendments within 14 days of travel are not always possible and cancellation charges will apply.
 Should you need to cancel, please advise our Admin Team as soon as possible, preferably by phone.
 We also advise that you let your holiday insurance company know as soon as possible.

 Q. What form of payment do you accept?